The Ultimate Guide to TTRPG Campaign Managers in 2025

-I'm fascinated by the opportunities that technology unlocks for tabletop roleplaying game campaign management.
-Nearly a decade ago, I kickstarted one of the best choices out there.
-But by 2016, few options (if any) were keeping up with technology.
+I’m fascinated by the opportunities that technology unlocks for tabletop roleplaying game campaign management.
+I’ve been researching and experimenting in this space for over a decade.
+Circa 2016, few options (if any) were keeping up with technology.
 I ranted about it—twice.
 Since those rants, this micro-industry has taken off.
-Now we have an overwhelming number of options.
-Some options are built for TTRPGs.
+We now have an overwhelming number of options.
+Some are built for TTRPGs.
 Some are not.
 So where do we start?
-Let's dive into the features, strengths, and weaknesses of the best options available.
+Let’s dive into the featuresstrengths, and weaknesses of the best options available.

 TTRPG Software